williamli0707/web-panda/README.md

 - Submission 3 for Problem A having 500 characters changed from Submission 2 of the same problem, when most other submissions by students for this problem have changes of around 30 characters.
 - Submission 4 of Problem B at 4:15 PM having 200 characters changed from the previous submission, where the student submitted code for Submission 3 of Problem A one minute earlier, at 4:14 PM.
 This probably means that they changed 200 characters in possibly less than a minute, which is usually cause for suspicion.

+would be flagged for being suspicious.

 The application will prompt a Runestone username and password.
 This is used to access Runestone data and can be changed later.
 The default website password is "password".

-would be flagged for being suspicious.
+The website passcode can be found if forgotten.
+Go to the folder where the Java Preferences API stores its keys:
+- `~/Library/Preferences/com.github.williamli0707.plist` on MacOS
+- `~/.java/.userPrefs/com/github/williamli0707/webpanda/prefs.xml` on Linux
+- ??? on Windows (probably in the appData folder)

 ## Run Locally

 Clone the project